Palms

 • From the Mailbox 30

 Good dub always gives me the best kind of sinking feeling in my guts.
 That’s a product of bass, sure, but it’s also that vital simplicity–where a song is stripped back to its essentials, and delay and reverb become primarily a means to glue back together the pieces as they drop in and out of the mix.
 There’s something about that methodology that itself creates darkness and a visceral sense of solitude.
 Each of the elements has to live and die almost on its own.
 The dub of this tune sent over by narion, an artist from somewhere in the “undergrowth of the English suburban sprawl,” isn’t classic dub stylistically (or a ‘dub’ by the typical standards of UK club music either), but methodologically it has the hallmarks.
 The artist also sent over the vocal version, which includes some surreal spoken word, dj cuts, and naturally keeps the elements more intact.
-Grab the tracks on bandcamp–no streaming on this one.
+Grab the tracks on bandcamp–or find them for streaming.

 narion – “signs in the dub” (bc)